The Evolution of the MacBook Pro: From 2017 to 2025

 Retina display with 2560 x 1600 (13-inch) and 2880 x 1800 (15-inch) resolutions

-USB-C/Thunderbolt 3 support (future-proofing for the future of connectivity)
+USB-C/Thunderbolt 3 support (future-proofing connectivity)

-Up to 16GB of RAM and 512GB SSD storage
+⚫ Up to 16GB of RAM and 512GB SSD storage

-Intel Core i7 processors and better graphics options
+Intel Core i7 processors and improved graphics

 🚀 2016: The Introduction of the Touch Bar